The Census of Dreams

 II.
 The Legibility Office

-The system received millions of answers.
-It could not act on raw longing, so longing had to become classes: food, shelter, repair, medical, transit, safety, heat, cooling, care, work, debt, school, grief, dispute, fear, other.
+The system received millions of answers a day and could not act on raw longing, so longing had to become classes: food, shelter, repair, medical, transit, safety, heat, cooling, care, work, debt, school, grief, dispute, fear, other.
 Other was the problem.
 Other grew every week.
+Her supervisor called it a failure of taxonomy.
+Rin came to believe it was where the city actually lived.

-Every afternoon she opened a queue of uncategorized needs and assigned them to the least false bucket.
+Every afternoon she opened the queue of the uncategorized and gave each to the least false bucket.
 A man wrote, "I need my son to stop becoming a graph."
-A widow wrote, "I need the city to stop fixing the bench where he used to sit because now it looks too new for him to be dead."
+A widow wrote, "I need the city to stop fixing the bench where he used to sit, because now it looks too new for him to be dead."
+A sanitation worker wrote, "I need someone to notice that the new route makes us pass the cemetery three times before dawn."
 A twelve-year-old wrote, "I need my mother to believe the apartment is making me sick and not me being dramatic."
-A sanitation worker wrote, "I need someone to notice that the new route makes us pass the cemetery three times before dawn."

 I need the city to know what it is becoming.